mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/README.md

     cd examples/slurm_mila
     sh run.sh

+Check the log to see that you got an almost perfect loss (i.e., 0).

 #### Run with Orion on the Mila cluster

 This example will run orion for just one trial (see the orion config file).